Jordan correspondence and block distribution of characters: On -Harish-Chandra series in exceptional groups

 Since the orders of the Sylow $5$-subgroups of the various $Z(\bL)^F$ in Lines~2--5 are all distinct, these lines correspond to different blocks.
 To see that the blocks represented by the six characters of Line~6 are distinct, note that since $\bL =C_{\bG}(Z(\bL)^F_\ell)$ and since the pairs $(\bL,\la)$ are not $\bG^F$-conjugate, neither are the corresponding maximal Brauer pairs $(Z(\bL)^F_\ell,\la)$.
 The blocks corresponding to Line~7 are all of defect zero, hence are distinct. \end{proof}

-\begin{rem} Let us point out that in Table~\ref{tab:q=2(5)}, as in Table~8 of \cite{KM} we suppressed the Ennola dual situations (obtained by changing $q$ to $-q$ for which all Harish-Chandra series look completely similar since the congruence of $q^2$ modulo~$5$ remains unchanged). \end{rem}
+\begin{rem} Let us point out that in Table~\ref{tab:q=2(5)}, as in Table~8 of \cite{KM} we suppressed the Ennola dual situations (obtained by changing $q$ to $-q$) for which all Harish-Chandra series look completely similar since the congruence of $q^2$ modulo~$5$ remains unchanged. \end{rem}

-The above results show that \cite[Thm.~A, Thm.~B]{KM15} remain unchanged (note that Remark 2.2(4) of \cite{KM17} applies also to the element $s$ above).
+The above results show that \cite[Thm.~A, Thm.~B]{KM15} remain unchanged (note that Remark~2.2(4) of \cite{KM17} applies also to the isolated element $s$ of order~6 above).
 We also obtain the following consequences, completing the gap in the proofs of Theorem~\cite[Thm.1.1]{KM} and \cite[Main Thm]{KM17} caused by the missing case.

 \begin{cor} For $s$ as above, the $5$-blocks in $\cE_5(\bG^F,s)$ with non-abelian defect group have characters of positive height.
 Further, $(\bG^F,\chi)$ is not a minimal counter-example to (HZC1) for any semisimple $5$-element $t\in \bG^{*F}$ commuting with $s$ and any $\chi\in\cE(\bG^F,st)$. \end{cor}